Large Star/Rose Extra Dimension with Small Leaves/Petals: Toy Model of Small Dirac Neutrino Masses

-In a nutshell, the massive KK modes have still a mass gap of order $1/\ell$.
-Only the KK modes, whose right-handed Weyl spinors have non-vanishing wave functions at the junction without brane-localized Yukawa couplings (c.f.
-Subsection~\ref{KK_Drac_20}), are affected by the addition of the brane-localized SM left-handed neutrino $\nu_L$ and Higgs field.
-The KK masses are shifted and the wave functions of the left-handed Weyl spinors become discontinuous at the junction\footnote{In the literature, it is known that an interaction localized on a brane away from a boundary or at a fixed point of the orbifolds $\mathcal{R}_1/\mathbb{Z}_2$ and $\mathcal{R}_1/(\mathbb{Z}_2 \times \mathbb{Z}_2')$ implies a discontinuity for a 5D fermion field \cite{Bagger:2001qi, Csaki:2003sh, Casagrande:2008hr, Casagrande:2010si, Carena:2012fk, Malm:2013jia, Barcelo:2014kha}.}.
-This result is easy to understand when the Yukawa interaction with the VEV of the Higgs field is treated as a perturbation: only non-vanishing wave functions at the junction in Subsection~\ref{KK_Drac_20} will have non-vanishing matrix elements.
-These modes mix with the SM left-handed neutrino.
+In a nutshell, the massive KK-modes have still a mass gap of order $1/\ell$.
+Only the KK-modes, whose right-handed Weyl spinors have nonvanishing wave functions at the junction without brane-localized Yukawa couplings (cf. Subsection~\ref{KK_Drac_20}), are affected by the addition of the brane-localized SM-left-handed neutrino $\nu_L$ and Higgs field.
+The KK-masses are shifted and the wave functions of the left-handed Weyl spinors become discontinuous at the junction\footnote{In the literature, it is known that an interaction localized on a brane away from a boundary or at a fixed point of the orbifolds $\mathcal{R}_1/\mathbb{Z}_2$ and $\mathcal{R}_1/(\mathbb{Z}_2 \times \mathbb{Z}_2')$ implies a discontinuity for a 5D fermion field \cite{Bagger:2001qi, Csaki:2003sh, Casagrande:2008hr, Casagrande:2010si, Carena:2012fk, Malm:2013jia, Barcelo:2014kha}.}.
+This result is easy to understand when the Yukawa interaction with the VEV of the Higgs field is treated as a perturbation: only nonvanishing wave functions at the junction in Subsection~\ref{KK_Drac_20} will have nonvanishing matrix elements.
+These modes mix with the SM-left-handed neutrino.
 The other ones are completely sterile and interact only through gravity.